soroushchehresa/awesome-coronavirus/README.md

 COVID-19 (2019 novel Coronavirus) is a current epidemic as of today.
 Developers around the world are building applications for the public to get up-to-date and accurate information as quickly as possible.

-**If you are a developer, you may also be able to contribute to some of these applications.**
+**If you are a developer, you may also be able to contribute to some of these projects.**

 ## Get to Know